MapsPeople/documentation/sdks-and-frameworks/android/directions/directions-renderer/users-location-as-point-of-origin.md

 Further details on how user positioning works, and how to display it, can be found [here](https://docs.mapsindoors.com/blue-dot/).

-This results in directions queries originating from the user's current location.a
+This results in directions queries originating from the user's current location.